TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 On the basis of the sample data is there evidence of a connection between the response variable and the explanatory variable?

 The outcome is one of two conclusions

-i.
-No evidence of a relationship ii	Yes there is evidence of a relationship, in which case the link needs to be described.
+i)	No evidence of a relationship

+ii)	Yes there is evidence of a relationship, in which case the link needs to be described.

 This process can be represented diagrammatically as:

 ![Red variant](/day1/StatsConcepts/images/DAMethodology.png?width=40pc)